linoskoczek/ReliableUDP/README.md

 ## Bugs in current _draft_ implementation
 - if `:` will appear in a file content, the packet will not be delivered correctly.
-Solution of that is to create a good package and not mess up with strings.
+Solution of that is to create a good packet and not mess up with strings.
 - if last part of a file will be sent by a client and server will not be able to use last but one packet, server will have no time to ask client to shift sending to last but one packet, because client might disconnect till this time...
 - ... and same thing happens when received file's MD5 doesn't match MD5 that was sent at the beginning.
 Solution for